 – The English is not widely spoken in Cuba.
 Learn some basic Spanish before getting there.
 You’ll definitely gonna use it.

-Make your trip to Baracoa even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Baracoa or around the area.
+– Make your trip to Baracoa even more exciting!
+Check out Tripadvisor for all the activities and organized tours in Baracoa or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!